megancamilla/FWD_genetics_screen/README.md

    * merged_INRAEgenes_less_than_5x.txt, sorted_merged_INRAEgenes_less_than_5x.txt and unique_INRAE_genes.bed (intermediate files but can be useful to look at, unique_INRAE_genes.bed is the most important.
 This file contains a unique non-redundant list of all the intervals (i.e. in any isolate) where the coverage for a gene was less than 5x)
    * isolate_summary.txt, tab-delmited file that summarises if one of the unique_INRAE_genes.bed is present in their individual INRAEgenes_less_than_5x_ISOLATE.txt file.
    * combined_summary.txt, final summary table of all genes with less than 5x coverage, with a 0 for genes that are present in the isolate (i.e. not less than 5x) and a 1 for genes that are absent (i.e. are less than 5x coverage and therefore present in the less_than_5x_isolate.txt file).
 The 0 and 1 notation is meant to mimic a VCF file format where 0 is equvalent to the reference allele and a 1 indicates a difference from the reference.

+## Script Variant_annotation.sh
+### Bash script that uses Ensembles VEP tool to assign effects to all SNPs found in a VCF file.
+1. Change the path for the REFERENCE variable to fit your reference.
+This should be a fasta file that contains numbers only as chromosome names REFERENCE.fasta
+2. Change the path for the GFF which should be the gff3 file showing the location of all genes for your REFERENCE.fasta
+3. Provide a list of names for your BAM_FILES variable that should be all Isolates genotyped in the VCF file.

 ## R Notebook to import and combine the annotated VCF file and the final output combined_summary.txt from the coverage_calculator_genes.sh
 ###
 This R notebook requires two input files.
 The first is a tab delimited output from the VEP tool by ENSEMBBL. (https://www.ensembl.org/info/docs/tools/vep/index.html)